jeffmhubbard/playfetch/README.md

 Delete playlists:
   `playfetch [-f] purge --[filter] --older <hours>`

+Start interactive shell:
+  `playfetch shell`

 #### Options
 *  -f or --force:   Do not prompt for overwrite or delete
 *  -c or --clear:   Clear current MPD playlist
 *  -l or --load:    Append to current MPD playlist
 *  -s or --start:   Start playing current MPD playlist
+*  -a or --auto:    Clear, load, and start MPD playlist
 *  -h or --help:    Print help
 *  -d or --debug:   Print debug messages